awesome-release/AI-Examples/README.md

 Also be sure to delete your Env when done with fine tuning and/or testing.
 They are costly.

 # TensorRT-LLM (Training Server)
-Building tensorrt-llm so we can serve our models.
+Building tensorrt-llm so we can train our models.
 Spin up a g5 instance.
 ```
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor -o /etc/apt/keyrings/docker.gpg